erickirt/medusa-plugin-otp/README.md

 class StorePostAuthReq extends MedusaStorePostAuthReq {
 	@IsString()
-	@IsOptional()
-	password?: never // ℹ️ We don't want the password field to be required }
+	@IsOptional() // ℹ️ Since we can't remove a field on the original validator, we make it optional
+	password: string
+}

 registerOverriddenValidators(StorePostAuthReq)